pat-alt/optProject2/answers.md

 ## Pseudocode

 The pseudo-code of this algorithm will consists of two functions, `count_inversions` and `merge_inversion`.
 The former is the main, recursive function that uses the `merge_inversion` as a sub-method.
-To understand the pseudo-code let us consider a simple example of a list: `A=[3,1,2,4]`, which has only one inversion.
+To understand the pseudo-code let us consider a simple example of a list: `A=[3,1,2,4]`, which has two inversions.
 The `count_inversions` function will recursively split `A` into halves until it reaches the $K$-th step when $A_K$ is of length 1.
 At that point it exits the recursion and simply returns the list $A_K$ itself and a pseudo-inversion count of $0$.
 At all other steps it returns the output from `merge_inversion(left,right,inv_left,inv_right)` - a list sorted in non-decreasing order and the cumulative count of inversions.

 ```
 def count_inversions(A):